Unless you’re blessed with the rare ability to sleep anywhere, the chances are you’ll have difficulty sleeping well on a

 You might also like

 If you’re concerned about jet lag, it’s possible to reduce the effects with some careful planning in the days before you fly.
-To find out more, have a read of these jet-lag tips.
+To find out more, have a read of my jet-lag tips.

 Do you have any suggestions that I haven’t covered?
 If you have any advice you’d like to share, I’d love to hear from you in the comments below.